yorgath/orthogram/docs/ddf.rst

 ----

 The ``rows`` section of the diagram definition file defines the layout of the diagram.
-It is essential; without one the program cannot determine the position of any element to draw!
+It is essential; without one, the program cannot determine the position of any element to draw!

 The program lays out the elements of the diagram in a rectangular